 Focusing on your process or routine keeps you focused on the things you can control.
 Such as determining whether market conditions look favorable for a trade, and then executing that trade perfectly, according to your trading plan, from start to finish.
 The result doesn't matter.
 If the trade was executed perfectly, consider that a success.

-A trade executed poor that results in a win should be viewed as a failure, regardless of the result, because such an action can result in bad habits which will result in poor or inconsistent performance in the future.
+A trade executed poorly that results in a win should be viewed as a failure, regardless of the result, because such an action can result in bad habits which will result in poor or inconsistent performance in the future.

 A trade executed well that results in a loss are still a good trade.
 You're building good habits.

 Anything can happen in a single trade.
 As discussed above, we may have a good idea of how many trades we will win out of 10 or 100, but we don't know which trades will be winners or losers when we take them.

 Let go of individual trade results; they don't matter.
 If you focus on a solid process for trading then results will come.
 Think about the big picture, not individual trade results.